Skip to main content

 Sagtec Global launched SAGE AI this month alongside $11 million in enterprise contracts, marking one of the largest dedicated AI deployments in Southeast Asia's restaurant sector.
 The platform integrates point-of-sale infrastructure, operational analytics, and predictive AI models into a single system designed to run everything from pricing to inventory across multi-location chains.

-The timing reflects a broader shift.
+The timing reflects a broader shift across Southeast Asia's booming AI sector.
 Asia-Pacific's foodservice market was valued at $893 billion in 2025 and is projected to reach $2.37 trillion by 2034, growing at 11.46% annually.
-That is a colossal industry, and it runs on thin margins where small efficiency gains compound fast.
+That's a colossal industry running on thin margins where small efficiency gains compound fast.

 Why Restaurants Are AI's Next Frontier

 Restaurants generate enormous volumes of data that most operators barely use.
-Every transaction, every stock order, every customer flow pattern contains signals about demand, waste, and pricing.
+Every transaction, stock order, and customer flow pattern contains signals about demand, waste, and pricing.
 SAGE AI's pitch is that machine learning can turn this operational noise into actionable predictions.

 The platform promises demand forecasting, dynamic pricing, automated inventory management, and performance monitoring across hundreds of locations.
-For a region where labour costs are rising and margins are thinning, that kind of operational intelligence is not a luxury.
+For a region where labour costs are rising and margins are thinning, that kind of operational intelligence isn't a luxury.

 "The whole point of the ChefGenie smart kitchen system is to take care of the repetitive, technical execution of cooking, proving consistency, precision and efficiency in a convenient package." - Sky Goh, VP of Business and Operations, Aikit